Speed and red light camera types

 This is a requirement under the Transport Operations (Road Use Management) Act 1995 (PDF, 1.7MB).

-Camera revenue received during 2013-14 was spent on the following:
+Camera fines received during 2014-15 were spent on the following programs:

 |Road accident injury rehabilitation projects–blood and blood products||$4.5 million|